DataSF/draft-publishing-standards/formats/date-and-time.md

 * date_extract_woy() - extracts the week of the year as an integer between 0 and 51 (inclusive)
 * date_extract_y() - extracts the year as an integer

-> **Note:** the functions above start counting at 0, but we ask you to provide a 1 based index if you
+> **Note:** the functions above start counting at 0, but we ask you to provide a 1 based index below if you provide these columns

 | Extract | Column name | Type | Range of values |
 | --- | --- | --- | --- | --- |